 The Docklands Diving Bell – No Pressure!

 Last but not least we take a look at an instrument that helped construct the Dublin Docklands itself!
-The Dublin Diving Bell, is a piece of engineering art that was used for building deep water quay walls back in the 19th century – and believe it or not, it was still in use until the late 50s of the 20th century!
-Workers had to perform under literal pressure from the pressure of the water, being inside the Bell and furthermore building the Dublin Docklands!
-It is over 140 years old!
-You can visit the bell itself, located only a 2-minute walk from the hotel!
+The Dublin Diving Bell is a piece of engineering art that was used for building deep water quay walls back in the 19th century.
+It was used in the construction of the Port’s quay walls from the Victorian era right up until almost the 1960s and was designed by the port engineer Bindon Blood Stoney.
+The Diving Bell was delivered to Dublin Port in 1866 and was used in the construction of the Port’s quay walls until 1958.
+It is over 140 years old and you can visit the Diving Bell itself, located only a 2-minute walk from the hotel!